sonix-network/grafonix/README.md

 # Grafonix

 Grafonix is a Grafana integration service for the SONIX project.

 This Flask application fetches and modifies JSON data from an external API, providing a simple interface for integration with Grafana.

-## Features

-- Fetches JSON data from an external API.
-- Modifies the data and returns it in a structured format.
-- Runs as a production-ready service using Gunicorn or uWSGI.

 ## Prerequisites

-- Python 3.7 or higher
+- Python 3.9 or higher with virtualenv support
-- poetry
+- poetry for running tests locally

 ## Installation